tomviner/failure-seeking-missiles-talk/hypothesis.md

     $ py.test test_modulo.py
     1 passed!

-Here's the steps:
+Note: - `assume` provides feedback to the random input

 how does it do it:
-    assume
     templates:
         https://hypothesis.readthedocs.org/en/latest/internals.html
         pick interesting cases
+        random = messy and hard to read shrinking
     database of failing examples

-    random = messy and hard to read shrinking

 ---